ShuklaLab/gibbSmplr/README.md

 ## Requirements

-muSignAl was coded in Python v3.6, and require a few libraries (`numpy`, `math`, `random`, and `weblogo`) to be pre-installed, which can be installed as below:
+muSignAl was coded in Python v3.6, and require a couple of libraries (`numpy` and `weblogo`) to be pre-installed, which can be installed as below:

 ```
-pip install numpy
+pip install numpy weblogo
 ```

 ## Installation